 School of Nursing and Health Professions undergraduates are eligible for School of Nursing and Health Professions Honors at Commencement.
 They are awarded to candidates with a USF GPA of 3.5 or above.

-Degree Completion undergraduates are eligible for Degree Completion Honors at Commencement.
-They are awarded to candidates with a USF GPA of 3.9 or above.
+Professional Bachelor's Degree students in the School of Management are eligible for School of Management Honors at Commencement.
+They are awarded to candidates with a USF GPA as follows:

 Valedictorians of the schools and colleges within the University of San Francisco exemplify the highest standards of leadership and scholarship in the Jesuit tradition.
 A leader in the finest sense of the word, the Valedictorian demonstrates selfless service to the University community while reflecting excellence in all academic pursuits.
 He or she is firmly committed to the mission of the University.
 In particular, the Valedictorian has helped to create a campus-wide environment that values each individual, heightens ethical standards, instills a passion for justice, and integrates faith with life.

 To be considered for Valedictorian, an undergraduate student must meet the following requirements:

 - The student must have completed at least 60 credit hours of graded academic course work at USF prior to the semester in which he or she is participating in Commencement, with a minimum USF grade-point average of 3.85 based on the last term completed.

 - The student must be graduating with an undergraduate degree.

 - The student must have completed or be in progress of completing all courses required for the degree to be granted in the term in which he or she is participating in the ceremony.
 Course work to be completed in a subsequent term will not be applicable.

 - The student must have filed an Application for Graduation form no later than 90 calendar days preceding the date of Commencement.